4′33″: Intentions

 The third point is that the work of music is defined not only by its content but also by the behavior it elicits from the audience.
-In the case of Stravinsky's Rite of Spring, this would consist of widespread dissatisfaction leading up to violent riots.
+In the case of Igor Stravinsky's Rite of Spring, this would consist of widespread dissatisfaction leading up to violent riots.
 In Cage's 4′33″, the audience felt cheated by having to listen to no composed sounds from the performer.
 Nevertheless, in 4′33″ the audience contributed the bulk of the musical material of the piece.
 Since the piece consists of exclusively ambient noise, the audience's behavior, their whispers and movements, are essential elements that fill the above-mentioned time buckets.